-Any theological language courses, as well as the Research Colloquium are qualifying requirements and do not form part of the final assessment.
+Any theological language courses are qualifying requirements and do not form part of the final assessment.

-Admission Requirements: Mode B / Pure Research
+Admission Requirements: Pure Research

-To qualify for admission to a Masters in Theology by dissertation only, candidates shall have Second Class Honours, Grade I in the theological component of their honours degree.
+To qualify for admission to a Master's in Theology by dissertation only, candidates shall have Second Class Honours, Grade I in the theological component of their honours degree.
 The Faculty of Theology may also accept applicants whom it deems to have achieved an equivalent standard.
-Masters Mode B is recommended only for candidates who have a clear research focus and a proven ability to work on their own.
+Masters (Pure Research) is recommended only for candidates who have a clear research focus and a proven ability to work on their own.